Second life of batteries

 By reusing the cells, Gouach offers a second life to batteries for micro-mobility

-After two years of research and development, Gouach has developed in 2020 an innovative and patented battery design, whose components that would be defective can be replaced easily and safely.
+After two years of research and development, Gouach has developed an innovative and patented battery design, whose defective components can be replaced easily and safely.
 Gouach also recovers used batteries from its partners, of which about 80% of the components are still in perfect working order.
 After a dismantling phase, the cells are checked, tested and reconditioned.
-Thanks to the eco-design of Gouach batteries (easily repairable and can be taken apart, as there is no welding or glue), the cells from other batteries are reintroduced into new Gouach batteries.
+Thanks to the eco-design of Gouach batteries (easily repairable and dismantled, as there is no welding or glue), the cells from other batteries are reintroduced into new Gouach batteries.
 The batteries have a second life, instead of being thrown away.

 When cells can no longer be used for micro-mobility because they no longer have enough energy, they can still be reused for other purposes, such as stationary storage.
 The innovative design of Gouach batteries facilitates this new use of cells.

-Have we not yet understood that the largest European source of rare metals, which we will probably need in the next few years, is already on our territory - and what is more, in our garbage?
+Have we not yet understood that the largest European source of rare metals, which we will probably need in the next few years, is already on our territory - and what's more, in our garbage?